MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 	- Body of the message: enter **If you can open the protected and restricted document attached to this email, then try to change it.**

-6. Select **Attach** from the menu bar at the top of the screen, and in the drop-down menu that appears, under the **Suggested attachments** group, select the **ProtectedDocument1.docx** file that you created in the prior task.
+6. Select **Attach** from the menu bar at the top of the screen, and in the drop-down menu that appears, under the **Suggested files** group, select the **ProtectedDocument1.docx** file that you created in the prior task.

 7. Once the file has been attached to the email, select the file to open it.
 Note the watermarks that appear in the header and footer, and in the body of the document.
 After reviewing the document, select the **X** in the upper right corner of the document window to close it.